monitoringartist/dockbix-agent-xxl/README.md

 use `system.run[]` item
 - doesn't support any shell access in the container; for example, you can't use `docker exec -ti dockbix-agent-xxl bash`
-- collects statistic Google Analytics data (Docker version, kernel version, execution driver, Dockbix agent container start-up errors, ...), which are used for improvements;
+- collects Google Analytics statistics (Docker version, kernel version, execution driver, Dockbix agent container start-up errors), which are used for improvements;
-statistics may be used also for public presentations
+statistics may also be used for public presentations

 [![Buy](doc/buy-now.jpg)](https://monitoringartist.com/product/private-docker-image-dockbix-agent-xxl/)

 General limitations:

-- Zabbix agent TLS support and Zabbix agent server IP check are disabled
 - Dockbix agent container doesn't support `docker stop/start` container commands
 - Dockbix agent container doesn't support `docker.xnet` container metrics
+- host metric support is not complete; CPU and net host metrics are available, filesystem metrics with `/rootfs` prefix, process (`proc.*`) are not available due to cgroup limitation

 # Environment configuration variables